coder-daria/github-users/README.md

+Project created for the need of the recruitment process.

+# github users check
-This project will help you to search for users on GitHub.
+The project will help you to search for users on GitHub.